 The findings revealed that subject lines that contained 6-10 words had the highest open rate at 21%.

 Subject lines with five or fewer words lined up for the second position with an open rate of 16%.

 Long email subject lines that contained 11-15 words recorded the lowest open rate at 14%.

 It’s surprising what a little tweak as shortening an email subject line can do to increase open rate.

-Let’s not forget that the rise of mobile users have been so astronomical the last few years to the point that Google developed the concept of mobile-first indexing for ranking websites.
+Let’s not forget that the rise of mobile users has been so astronomical the last few years to the point that Google developed the concept of mobile-first indexing for ranking websites.

-The number of users who access emails from mobile devices have significantly gone up too.
+The number of users who access emails from mobile devices has significantly gone up too.

 So, that’s a factor.

 Another factor is the ease it takes to read a short subject line.
 Since subject lines that contain 6-10 were seen to have the highest open rate, it seems 7 or 8 words is the perfect length.

 While many content marketers keep debating on the perfect length of an email subject line, I’ll encourage you to test it out for yourself.